We are Cabinteely Football Club…and this is our story…

 This means that our players now have a pathway right through to senior football.
 This progression comes from years of enthusiasm and tireless effort from the community and the support it has received in that time.

 This venture is to be self-funding through its own sponsorship and various revenue streams.
 This ensures that the finances of the schoolboy and schoolgirl club are not compromised.
 The company has established a board of directors who will be responsible for driving the success of the new team.

 We will meet the challenge, we want and will be successful at this level.
 We want you to be part of and share in our success.
 We want to bring new, fresh and exciting ideas into football.

 Supporters are the heartbeat of any club.
 We want and need you to encourage support for us.

 We ask you to join us, to rally together, in bringing League of Ireland football to the ‘Borough’.
 This is a great opportunity for family and friends alike to get down to our games and cheer the guys on.

 It is interesting to see where this story started.
-Eighty years ago the team was not even known as Cabinteely, but rather they were commonly called ‘the Blues from Cabinteely’.
+Some years ago the team was not even known as Cabinteely, but rather they were commonly called ‘the Blues from Cabinteely’.

 The most famous Cabinteely side included Peter Farrell (Peter scored the second goal when Ireland became the first country to beat England at home in 1949 and later went on to captain Ireland – perhaps we have another future Irish captain in the club today?).